 Life Cycle of Varroa Mites

-Varroa mites go through several stages of development.
-A mated female lives about a month – during the summer season.
-The mated female mite (foundress mite) rides around on an adult bee (worker or drone).
-She feeds on the blood of the bee.
+Varroa mites also go through several stages of development.
+The mated female mite (foundress mite) rides around on an adult bee.
+She feeds on the bee by biting through the bee’s exoskeleton.

-This is called the “phoretic stage” of the mite life cycle.
-You can see a mite on your bee but usually the mites are on the underside.
+This is called the “phoretic stage”.
 This stage of life lasts 5-11 days when brood is in the colony.
 During Winter months with no brood, the phoretic stage can last for months!

-The foundress mite jumps from bee to bee.
-This facilitates the transmission of viruses between the bees.
-Many mite treatments only kill the phoretic mites – not the ones inside brood cells.
+Many mite treatments only kill the phoretic mites – not the ones hidden inside brood cells.
 Treating for varroa mites may need to be done in phases to catch mites out of the cells.

 The new female mite mates with her brother inside the cell.
 They feed on the developing bee, weakening it, and possibly spreading disease.

-Important: Varroa mite numbers triple each month – during reproduction in worker bee cells.
+Varroa mite numbers triple each month – by reproduction in worker bee cells.

 Impact of Drone Brood on Varroa Mite Population

-Drone bees have a longer brood cycle than workers – 24 days.
-And, varroa mites prefer drone brood over worker brood .
-Mites can identify the type of brood in a cell through pheromones.
+Drone bees have a longer brood cycle – 24 days.
+And, varroa can identify the type of brood in a cell through bee pheromones.
 (They “smell” different).

-When the foundress mite enters a drone larval cell, it will be capped for 14 days not 11 days.
 On average, we can expect the mother mite and 2 viable daughters to emerge from a drone cell.
-This gives us 3 mated females from 1 drone brood cell.
+This gives us 3 mated females from 1 drone brood cell (instead of 2).

 The Varroa mite population in a colony will triple in a month when reproducing on only worker brood.
 But with drone brood inside, the mite population can double every 2 weeks.